Excel VBA LCase Function

 Assume below is the data you have in an excel worksheet.

 If you are not aware of loops then you need to go back to the basics of VBA coding, refer our articles on “VBA Loops” to have a fair bit of knowledge on loops.
-Below code will convert the above names to the lower case.
+The below code will convert the above names to the lower case.

 Sub LCase_Example3() Dim k As Long For k = 2 To 8 Cells(k, 2).Value = LCase(Cells(k, 1).Value) Next k End Sub